Overview of the European energy system

 Overview of the energy system in 2013

-Compliance with environmental legislation (for example the Large Combustion Plant Directive 2001/80/EC, the CARE package, etc.) requires the application of a series of abatement technologies (e.g. to reduce SO2 emissions requires retrofitting the plant with flue-gas desulphurisation technology, carbon capture and storage to capture CO2 emissions, etc.) increasing the energy consumption of the plant, thus reducing its efficiency.
-This is why it is important to promote highly efficient generation units, such as IGCC (Integrated Gasification Combined Cycle).
+Compliance with environmental legislation (for example the Large Combustion Plant Directive 2001/80/EC, the CARE package, etc.) requires the application of a series of abatement technologies (e.g. to reduce SO2 emissions requires retrofitting the plant with flue-gas desulphurisation technology, carbon capture and storage to capture CO2 emissions, etc.) that increase the energy consumption of the plant, thus reducing its efficiency.
+This is why it is important to promote highly efficient generation units, such as the Integrated Gasification Combined Cycle (IGCC).

 The level of nuclear energy consumption provides an indication of the trends in the amount of nuclear waste generated and of the risks associated with radioactive leaks and accidents.
-Increasing the consumption of nuclear energy at the expense of fossil fuels would, on the other hand, contribute to reductions in CO2 emissions.
+Increasing the consumption of nuclear energy at the expense of fossil fuels would, however, contribute to reductions in CO2 emissions.